Frequently Asked Questions

 A: For your protection.
 We want to ensure that your application will have no problems with the regulatory agencies like the FCC and IC.
 These agencies do enforce their rules (For example, see Equipment Marketing Violations at the FCC site).
 They have the power to audit devices, issue fines and dismiss applications.
 ACB wants to work with you and be sure the application you submit is correct from the start to avoid those product approval hassles.

-What is the difference between CE Marking to the R&TTE Directive and Certification?
+Q: What is the difference between CE Marking to the RE Directive (RED) and Product Certification?

-A: Certification of wireless devices refers to the confirmation of certain characteristics of wireless devices by the country regulator or certification body.
-This confirmation is provided by some form of external review and/or assessment under the authority of the spectrum regulator.
-In the US that would be the FCC and in Canada IC.
-By contrast, the R&TTE Directive is a Declaration of Conformity approach.
+A: Certification of wireless devices refers to the acceptance of technical characteristics and administrative processes by the country regulator or certification body.
+This acceptance (approval) is provided by some form of external review and/or assessment under the authority of the spectrum regulator.
+In the US that would be the FCC; and in Canada that would be ISEDC.
+By contrast, the RE Directive is a Declaration of Conformity approach; whereby the product authorisation is under the responsibility of the manufacturer.

-Q: Why is CE Marking to the R&TTE Directive not considered to be a Certification?
+Q: Why is CE Marking to the RE Directive (RED) not considered to be a Certification?

-A: CE marking is not a certification primarily because the confirmation of these characteristics is not done by the spectrum regulators, or a certification body but is declared solely under the responsibility of the manufacturer or person placing the wireless device on the EU market.
-While that party may employ the review of a Notified Body, any review is purely the opinion of a Notified Body given to the manufacturer or responsible party and is not the formal authorization/confirmation of the device by the spectrum regulators.
+A: CE marking to the RED is not a certification authorisation, primarily because the confirmation or acceptance of the technical characteristics and administrative file is not done by the spectrum regulators, or a certification body but is declared solely under the responsibility of the manufacturer placing the wireless device on the EU market.
+While the manufacturer may require or request a review and EU Type Examination Certificate by a Notified Body, the responsibility for final Declaration of Conformity to the RED remains with the product manufacturer.